mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 nothing # hide
 ```

-By executing this function, we will obtain the solution with the optimal values for the active power outputs of the generators and the bus voltage angles:
+By executing this function, we will obtain the solution with the optimal values for the active and reactive power outputs of the generators, as well as the bus voltage magnitudes and angles.
 ```@repl ACOptimalPowerFlow
 generator = analysis.power.generator;
 print(system.generator.label, generator.active, generator.reactive)